FTLam11/fronk-tolks/README.md

 > I don't write tests, does that make me a bad programmer?

-Probably not?
+Nah?
 I'm guessing the majority of programmers don't spend time writing automated tests.
 Even if you aren't writing them, you are likely doing testing in some manner (manually verifying data and behavior).